open-mmlab/mmocr/docs/en/user_guides/data_prepare/dataset_preparer.md

 To check the supported datasets of Dataset Preparer, please refer to [Dataset Zoo](./datasetzoo.md).
 Some of other datasets that need to be prepared manually are listed in [Text Detection](./det.md) and [Text Recognition](./recog.md).

+For users in China, more datasets can be downloaded from the opensource dataset platform: [OpenDataLab](https://opendatalab.com/).
+When preparing data, please refer to `save_name` or `mapping` field of `data_obtainer` in the script, and rename the corresponding file.

 ## Advanced Usage

 ### Configuration of Dataset Preparer